charichard09/mr-robogers-neighborhood/README.md

 2
 3

-Test: 'It should check if element contains a 3, change element to "Won't you be my neighbor?", else continue'
+Test3: 'It should check if element contains a 3, replace element to "Won't you be my neighbor?" and push to let beepBoopWontArray, else continue'
 Code:
 const inputRange = 3;
+let beepBoopWontArray = [];
 convertToBeepBoopWont(inputRange)
 Expected Output: [0, 1, 2, "Won't you be my neighbor?"]

-Test: 'It should check else if element contains a 2, change element to "Boop!", else continue'
+Test4: 'It should check else if element contains a 2, replace element to "Boop!", else continue'
 Code:
 const inputRange = 3;
 convertToBeepBoopWont(inputRange)
 Expected Output: [0, 1, "Boop!", "Won't you be my neighbor?"]

-Test: 'It should check if element contains a 1, change element to "Beep!", else continue'
+Test5: 'It should check if element contains a 1, replace element to "Beep!", else continue'
 Code:
 const inputRange = 3;
 convertToBeepBoopWont(inputRange)
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?"]

-Test: 'It should check if element contains a 1, change element to "Beep!", else continue'
+Test6: 'It should check if element contains a 1, change element to "Beep!", else continue'
 Code:
 const inputRange = 3;
 convertToBeepBoopWont(inputRange)
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?"]

-Test: 'It should check if elements that contain 1, 2, 3 get substituted with precedence in longer input'
+Test7: 'It should check if elements that contain 1, 2, 3 get substituted with precedence in longer input'
 Code:
 const inputRange = 23;
 convertToBeepBoopWont(inputRange)